circonus/docs/content/caql/architecture.md

 The main CAQL logic is implemented in lua, with I/O related and performance critical logic implemented in C.

-Like all Circonus components, CAQL leverages [libmtev](http://circonus-labs.github.io/libmtev/) as execution environment.
+Like many Circonus components,
+CAQL leverages [libmtev](http://circonus-labs.github.io/libmtev/) as execution environment.
 It comes with an advanced lua-runtime that supports:

 - Multiple OS-threads (shared nothing)